Recent Blog Articles

 Tips to measure your blood pressure correctly

-To determine whether you have hypertension, a medical professional will take a blood pressure reading.
+Getting an accurate blood pressure reading is a quick and easy way to stay on top of your heart health and catch any issues early.
 How you prepare for the test, the position of your arm, and other factors can change a blood pressure reading by 10% or more.
 That could be enough to hide high blood pressure, start you on a drug you don't really need, or lead your doctor to incorrectly adjust your medications.

 Don't drink a caffeinated beverage or smoke during the 30 minutes before the test.